polterguy/polterguy.github.io/tutorials/threading/index.md

 A problem that is fairly commonly experienced with multithreading is _"thread pool exhaustion"_.
 This occurs when your operating system is asked to create more threads than it has resources to create at the same time.
 What Hyperlambda will do though, is to actually _suspend and release your threads as it is waiting for IO data_.
-This _significantly_ increases your application in regards to scalability, and how many simultaneous users it can handle, before your web server, and/or operating system, literally crashes.
-This is referred to as _"async programming"_, and is a core feature in any modern framework, and/or programming language, allowing your code to scale a _lot_ better.
+This _significantly_ increases your application's scalability traits, and how many simultaneous users it can handle, before your web server, and/or operating system, literally crashes.
+This is referred to as _"async programming"_, and is a core feature in any modern framework, and/or programming language, allowing your code to scale better.

 What this implies for Hyperlambda specifically, is that after all 3 threads above are created, and we're waiting for IO traffic from our URLs, there is actually _zero_ threads being consumed by our application,